roelmagdaleno/wp-countup-js/readme.txt

 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Go to "Settings"->"CountUP.js" menu to configure options of the plugin.

-## Usage and Options ##
+## Usage & Options ##

-Use this plugin, is very easy, you can use it quickly after install it.
-To do that, you need to use this shortcode:
+Is very easy to use this plugin, you can use the shortcode after install it, but there are two ways to use the plugin:

+The first way:

-[countup start="your-value" end="your-value" decimals="your-value" duration="your-value"]
+`[countup start="your-value" end="your-value" decimals="your-value" duration="your-value"]`

+The second way.
+To use this format you need to check the **Use the end number inside the shortcode?** setting in the plugin option page:

+`[countup start="the-start-number" decimals="your-value" duration="your-value"]the-end-number[/countup]`

-The shortcode accepts those arguments, as you can see previously:
+The shortcode accepts the next arguments:

-[countup
-  start="your-value" //This use a number to begin the counter. end="your-value" //This use a number to end the counter at. decimals="your-value" //This use a number to put decimals to your counter. duration="your-value" //This use a number (seconds) as duration of the counter. scroll="your-value" //Load counter when the page is loaded.
-Default Value: True.
-]
+- start - The number that the counter use to start.
+- end - The number that the counter use to end.
+- decimals - Puts the desired decimals into your counter.
+- duration - The counter duration represented by a number (seconds).
+- scroll - If true, start the counter when the user visualize it.
+- suffix - A text that will work as the counter suffix.
+- prefix - A text that will work as the counter prefix.

 ## Example ##

+You can use the shortcode in two ways:

+If you are using the first way:

-[countup start="0" end="55" decimals="0" duration="5" prefix="my_prefix" scroll="false"]
+`[countup start="0" end="55" decimals="2" duration="5" prefix="my_prefix" scroll="false"]`

-Inside Shortcode Arguments:

-[countup
-  start="your-value" //This use a number to begin the counter. decimals="your-value" //This use a number to put decimals to your counter. duration="your-value" //This use a number (seconds) as duration of the counter. scroll="your-value" //Load counter when the page is loaded.
-Default Value: True.
-]your-end-number[/countup]

-Example Inside Shortcode:
-[countup start="0" decimals="0" duration="5"]55[/countup]
+If you are using the second way (remember to check the **Use the end number inside the shortcode?**):

+`[countup start="0" decimals="2" duration="5"]55[/countup]`

+## Settings Page ##

-Now you know how to use this plugin, but you can edit some options if you required (Go to "Settings"->"CountUP.js").
+You know how to use the plugin now, but you can still edit some options inside of the plugin settings page (Go to **Settings->CountUP.js**).

+Inside of the settings page, you can find the next settings:

 - Easing: Easing the counter.
 - Grouping: Groups the content into sections (eg. 1,000 vs 1000).